 Enables tracing of SQL queries.
-Possible values are run - only runtime, without migrations, or all - both migrations and runtime. [\$STORK_DATABASE_TRACE]
+Possible values are run - only runtime, without migrations, all - both migrations and runtime, or none - disable the query logging. [\$STORK_DATABASE_TRACE]

 --rest-cleanup-timeout

 Specifies the period to wait, in seconds, before killing idle connections.
 The default is 10.